 About the speaker

-Sameh Hanna is currently a Bible Translation Consultant in-training at United Bible Societies.
+Sameh Hanna is currently a Global Translation Advisor in-training a Bible Translation Consultant at United Bible Societies.
 Previously he was an Associate Professor in Arabic Literature and Translation at the University of Leeds, UK.
 His research interests include sociology of translation, Shakespeare in Arab culture and translating sacred texts, on which he has published numerous articles in peer-reviewed journals and chapters in edited volumes.
-Hi book, Bourdieu in Translation Studies: The Socio-cultural Dynamics of Shakespeare Translation in Egypt was published with Routledge in 2016.
+His book, Bourdieu in Translation Studies: The Socio-cultural Dynamics of Shakespeare Translation in Egypt was published with Routledge in 2016.
 He is currently working on a book on the translation of teh Bible into Arabic and the construction of Arab Christian identity.
+His is also the associate editor of Target.